Skip to content

 Install Docker

 The first step is to install Docker, if you don't have it installed already.
 The official Docker documentation hub offers great instructions on how to install docker CLI and Docker Desktop.
-Take notice of if you installed the 'Docker CLI' (the Docker documentation also calls this 'Docker CE') or if you installed 'Docker Desktop', for future instructions.
+Take notice of whether you installed the 'Docker CLI' (the Docker documentation also calls this 'Docker CE') or 'Docker Desktop', for future instructions.

 docker volume create kapowarr-db